ngParty/Cantina/README.md

 ### Where can I find the application layouts from your Google I/O 2015 talk?

 App layouts live in a separate repository called [app-layout-templates](https://github.com/PolymerElements/app-layout-templates).
-You can select a template and copy over the relevant parts you would like to reuse to Polymer Starter Kit.
+You can select a template and copy over the relevant parts you would like to reuse to Cantina.

 You will probably need to change paths to where your Iron and Paper dependencies can be found to get everything working.
 This can be done by adding them to the [`elements.html`](https://github.com/PolymerElements/polymer-starter-kit/blob/master/app/elements/elements.html) import.